Squantor/DiySolderingStation/electronics/POC_temp_sens/README.md

 * Pin 0_24: UART RX connected to CH340B TX
 * Pin 0_25: UART TX connected to CH340B RX
 * Pin 0_12: Bootloader pin connected to switch with 10K pullup and 100nF capacitor, switch impedance is 100Ohm.
-* Pin X_XX: 5V presence detection done with a resistive divider with 5.6K from 5V to 10K to ground
+* Pin 0_04: 5V presence detection done with a resistive divider with 5.6K from 5V to 10K to ground
-* Pin X_XX, Pin X_XX, Pin X_XX: 74HC4053 multiplexer 1
+* Pin 1_00, Pin 1_01, Pin 1_02: 74HC4053 multiplexer 1, pulled down by 100K resistor
   * Mux setting 0:
   * Mux setting 1:
   * Mux setting 2: